datanav/docs/pump-execution.rst

    * - ``sink``
      - Object
-     - The full configuration for the sink of the pipe the task is part of as it was when the task started
+     - The full configuration for the sink of the pipe the pump is part of as it was when the pump started

 The notification entity
 -----------------------

 Sources can emit special types of entities containing a reserved property ``_notification``.
-If such an entity is encountered by the task, a special entity is written to the execution log containing the emiotted entity as a child entity.
+If such an entity is encountered by the pump, a special entity is written to the execution log containing the emiotted entity as a child entity.
 Note: *This entity is not written to the sink*.

-This type of entity is typically used to signal for example a entity warning or error that is not deemed serious enough to warrant a task termination (for example a fixable parse error in configuration JSON files on disk).
+This type of entity is typically used to signal for example a entity warning or error that is not deemed serious enough to warrant a pump termination (for example a fixable parse error in configuration JSON files on disk).

 Prototype
 ^^^^^^^^^